PavanRangani/docs/docs/prd/estate-plan/directives.md

 ### UX Rule

-- Show proper message while no records available.
+- Shows `Directives` history table with four group.
+One group for each directive.
+- Group for directive which doesn’t have any record won’t be shown
-- Column Name : `Date` & `Notes`.
+- Column Name : `Date`
-  -  `Date`
-     -  Shows date of amendment.
+  -  Date - Shows date of Execution.
-     -  We don't have an amendment date for the initial version, so we will show `Initial version` for the first records.
-  -  `Notes`
-     - Shows note of amendment.
-When Notes is too long it will be shown in multiple line (Never show ellipses)
-     - We don't have an amendment note for the initial version, so we will show `-` for the first records.
 - Records will be shown in ascending order of date.
 Oldest record will be shown at top
-- Notes column maximum width should be 1000px.
-- When Notes is too long it will be shown in multiple line (Never show ellipses)
 - On hover of row shows vertmore actions at right side.
   - Vertmore action: `Edit`, `Delete`
 - On click of Delete, open delete confirmation dialog.
 - On click of any row it will open view dialog for that `Directives`.